 This is where it gets a little confusing – that’s why the above deadline is the most important if you want no hiccups!

-TELUS – Applications submitted after the October 28 deadline will not be provisioned until January 17, 2022
+ALL OTHER CARRIERS – Applications submitted after the November 3rd deadline will not be provisioned until January 9, 2024.

-October 28, 2021 is the most important date if you still have the aspirations of starting a sms marketing short code program in Canada before the Holidays.
+Thursday, October 26th, 2023 is the most important date if you still have the aspirations of starting an sms marketing short code program in Canada before the Holidays.

-Otherwise you have to wait until January 2022 to start your program.
+Otherwise, you have to wait until January 2024 to start your program.

-If you feel like you need some help deciphering this process, we have a team of regulatory experts that work directly with the CWTA and the individual carriers to help expedite the process.
+If you feel like you need some help deciphering this process, we have a team of regulatory experts who work directly with the CWTA and the individual carriers to help expedite the process.

 If you have any questions whatsoever, our team is here to help so please feel free to reach out anytime.